imixs/imixs-workflow/src/site/markdown/core/ruleengine.md

 	Assert.assertEquals(200, bpmnRuleEngine.eval(workitem));

-The BPMN RuleEngine is based on the Imixs Core Rule Engine which is explained in the next section.
+See the section [conditional events](../modelling/howto.html#Conditional_Events) to learn how you can model business rules.
+The BPMN RuleEngine is based on the _Imixs Core Rule Engine_ which is explained in the next section.

 ## The Core RuleEngine